Mama June & Boyfriend Geno Doak’s Mugshots Released After Crack Cocaine Possession Arrest

 Just days after the arrest of reality television star Mama June Shannon and her boyfriend Geno Doak, their mug shots have surfaced.
-An altercation at a gas station in Alabama led to a call to the police and now the couple is facing legal trouble.
+An altercation at a gas station in Alabama led to a call to the police, and now the couple is facing legal trouble.

 As The Inquisitr previously shared, Mama June and Geno were both arrested after a domestic incident drew attention while they were at an Alabama gas station.
-Both Shannon and Doak were charged with counts related to drug paraphernalia and possession of a controlled substance and it later emerged that the drug in question was crack cocaine.
+Both Shannon and Doak were charged with counts related to drug paraphernalia and possession of a controlled substance, and it later emerged that the drug in question was crack cocaine.

-Now, TMZ has released copes of their mug shots.
-Mama June appears to be sneering as the photo is taken and both Shannon and Doak look like they were in pretty rough shape at the time.
+Now, TMZ has released copies of their mug shots.
+Mama June appears to be sneering as the photo is taken, and both Shannon and Doak look like they were in pretty rough shape at the time.

-According to AL.com, the incident happened on Wednesday, March 13, and authorities responded to a Macon County Sunoco gas station near Tuskegee.
-Mama June told deputies that she had been verbally attacked by her boyfriend of three years and that Doak said that he was going to kill her.
-The complaint notes that he gave the impression he intended to carry out the threat he made.
+According to AL.com, the incident happened on Wednesday, March 13, as authorities responded to a Macon County Sunoco gas station near Tuskegee.
+Mama June told deputies that she had been verbally attacked by her boyfriend of three years, and that Doak said that he was going to kill her.
+The complaint notes that he gave the impression he intended to carry out the threat that he made.

 Mama June and Boyfriend Geno's Mug Shots From Crack Cocaine Arrest https://t.co/yTTu9Kj8WZ